jw1212/awesome-causal-inference/README.md

 # Awesome Causal Inference

-A curated personal reading list on causal inference and causal machine learning, highlighting a selection of seminal works and methods for addressing unobserved confounding.
+A curated reading list of papers on causal inference and learning, based on what I read during my Ph.D., emphasizing seminal works and methods for addressing unobserved confounding.
 For more comprehensive resources on causal inference, see for example [Awesome Causal Inference](https://github.com/matteocourthoud/awesome-causal-inference).

 ## Table of Contents